amankishore8585/dnc-ai-gateway/README.md

   App → AI Gateway → OpenAI

-This lets you enforce policies, track usage, and manage traffic centrally.
+This enables:

+  • centralized authentication and rate limiting
+  • intelligent response caching (reducing latency and cost)
+  • token-level usage tracking and cost estimation
+  • structured logging and observability
+  • controlled and reliable traffic routing

+All without changing your application logic.

 ## What Problem This Solves

 AI APIs introduce new challenges in production:

 * No centralized rate limiting → risk of abuse and cost spikes
-* Hard to track usage and latency
+* Hard to track usage, latency, and token consumption
-* No visibility into estimated cost or per-user usage
+* No visibility into real cost or per-user usage
+* Repeated identical requests → unnecessary latency and cost
 * No control over traffic routing (retries, load balancing, multiple backends)
-* No unified view of requests, latency, and failures — making debugging difficult across services
+* No unified view of requests, latency, cache behavior, and failures — making debugging difficult across services

-This gateway solves that at the infrastructure level, not the application level.
+This gateway solves these problems at the infrastructure layer, without requiring changes to application logic.

-## Features (v1)
+## Features (v2)

 ### 🔐 Backend Security & Control